fernandoenzo/wirescale/README.md

 The `[Wirescale]` section of config files seen before is entirely optional, and accepts the following fields:

 - `interface` The network interface name that WireGuard will set up for this peer.
 Defaults to the peer name.
 - `iptables-accept` Can be `true` or `false`.
 If set to `true`, iptables rules will be added to allow incoming traffic through the new network interface.
-Use this only if the connection is unstable and needs to be recovered repeatedly.
+  Useful when the default INPUT policy is set to DROP.
 This should not be necessary in most cases.
 Defaults to `false`.
 - `iptables-forward` Can be `true` or `false`.
 If set to `true`, iptables rules will be added to enable forwarding of traffic through the new network interface.
   Defaults to `false`.
 - `iptables-masquerade` Can be `true` or `false`.
 If set to `true`, iptables rules will be added to mark and masquerade traffic routed through the new network